getbannerman/babl/README.md

 Support for automatic documentation is very limited, and the output is indecently ugly.
 It is more a proof-of-concept than a useful feature.

-Mid-term goal is to generate a [JSON schema](http://json-schema.org/) documentation.
+Mid-term goal is to generate a [JSON schema](http://json-schema.org/).

 ### Rails integration